General Gameplay Direct link to this section

 Rotation Direct link to this section

+You'll keep The Hunt on cooldown, which gives a full Reaver's Glaive as well as 1 soul with Broken Spirit.
 Similarly, you'll be casting Blade Dance on cooldown and never capping on Immolation Aura charges.

-Glaive Pooling Direct link to this section
+Reaver's Glaive Usage Direct link to this section

 Meta Usage Direct link to this section